-He is the only person he knows who chose to do tax for emotional reasons because he wanted to work in chambers in Mumbai with his father and his uncle, Mr Sanat Mehta, who was a pre-eminent senior tax advocate.
+His father is the only person Nikhil knows who chose to do tax for emotional reasons because he wanted to work in chambers in Mumbai with his father and his uncle, Mr Sanat Mehta, who was a pre-eminent senior tax advocate.
 So, the choice they gave him was simple: tax law or tax law.

 After being called to the Bar at Lincoln’s Inn and completing Chancery and tax pupillages, he enrolled as an Indian advocate and practised tax law in Bombay.
 Practice was great fun, not least because there were many small briefs in chambers suitable for a junior advocate.